dm-rybalchenko/excel-app/docs/decisions/0001-save-tables.md

 ## Decision Outcome

-Chosen option: "GraphQL", because easy to use and have some libraries with client and server components to start to use.
+Chosen option: "Redis", because easy to use and have some libraries with client and server components to start to use.